What Is I-CARE?

 Open access to the statewide registry is not allowed.
 Only registered I-CARE users have access to the data and information is available only on a need-to-know basis.
 In other words, an I-CARE user cannot browse through patient records.
 Specific name or ID search criteria must be used to access information in the statewide registry.

-To learn more, please review the I-CARE Confidentiality Policy, see RESOURCES in the right-hand column.
+To learn more, please review the I-CARE Confidentiality Policy.

 Since I-CARE is a web-based application, you will need reliable high-speed internet access, preferably with a dedicated connection.